marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-.. option:: kspisusp
+.. gcc-attr:: kspisusp

   .. index:: kspisusp function attribute, Blackfin

   .. index:: User stack pointer in interrupts on the Blackfin

-  When used together with :option:`interrupt_handler`, :option:`exception_handler`
+  When used together with :gcc-attr:`interrupt_handler`, :gcc-attr:`exception_handler`
-  or :option:`nmi_handler`, code is generated to load the stack pointer from the USP register in the function prologue.
+  or :gcc-attr:`nmi_handler`, code is generated to load the stack pointer from the USP register in the function prologue.

-.. option:: l1_text
+.. gcc-attr:: l1_text

   .. index:: l1_text function attribute, Blackfin